iondrimba/vimeo-api-test/README.md

 __Semantic Versioning:__

-The bump-versions tasks should be executed after your deploy task The task will rename the file app.js to app.version.js, the same will be done to the app.css.
+The bump-versions tasks should be executed after your deploy and optimize task.
+The task will:

+1. Rename the file app.js to app.version.js
+2. Rename the file app.css to app.version.css
-After that the index.html is updated with the new file references.
+3. Will update the index.html with the new file references.

 __Structure:__